 Read more information on the risk assessment here: “Offender Risk Assessment” on the Corrections Forum

 Currently, risk assessments are conducted to determine placement in a small set of categories (e.g. low, moderate, and high) formulated on a dimensional (continuous) scale.
 However, this type of categorization ignores key interactions among predictor variables.
 Latent Class Analysis is a more recently utilized method that attempts to take a seemingly heterogeneous sample of subjects and separate them into homogeneous subsamples based on similar characteristics.
-The current study attempts to create a typology of Washington State offenders reentering from incarceration.
-The study seeks to identify common “types” of offenders being released to the community, examine the interpretive and predictive value of a typological assessment and potential interactions of offender types with interventions and services.
+This recent study sought to create a typology of Washington State offenders reentering from incarceration, identifying common “types” of offenders being released to the community, examining the interpretive and predictive value of a typological assessment and potential interactions of offender types with interventions and services.

 Predicting Technical Violations

 The intended purpose and hope of the “technical violation” is that such a violation would act as an indicator of the person’s potential of committing a new crime.
 Parole revocations are grounded in the notion that technical violations are actually proxies of new criminal offenses – a notion that has yet to be sufficiently challenged.
 Using risk assessment predictors of new crime, we test the sensitivity and specificity of risk assessment variables using a receiver operating characteristic (ROC) in relation to the prediction of technical violations.
 By encompassing data from three Northwestern states, we offer a necessary investigation into the assumptions that drive risk assessment, treatment placement, and supervision plans.

 WARNS Middle School Diagnostic Tool Pilot Study